CasKei/StudyVault/Term4/CompStruct/Notes/Handler Priority Level.md

 Value `p` depends on how many priority levels you want the mahcine to have, e.g. 3 bits for 8 levels.

 This is analogous to what we have learned before.
-A system two mode: Kernel and user mode, is differentiated only with the MSB of the PC – `1` for Kernel mode (hence enabling the highest privilege) and `0` for user mode.
+A system has [[Kernel mode and User mode|dual modes]]: Kernel and user mode, is differentiated only with the MSB of the PC – `1` for Kernel mode (hence enabling the highest privilege) and `0` for user mode.